 - Red Cross needs volunteers:

 The Salt Lake Chapter of the American Red Cross needs volunteers to interview applicants for the Red Cross-administered Utility Assistance Program.
 For more information, call Ruth or Bobby, 467-7339.

 Salt Lake County is sponsoring "Bridges," a new volunteer program for people 50 or older.
 Volunteers will spend four hours a week with a child who needs understanding, friendship and academic help.
 For more information, call 468-2199.

 - Speakers bureau:

 The Utah Correctional Association Speakers Bureau is available at no charge for panel discussion, presentations and workshops.
 The bureau features probation officers, juvenile court workers, counselors, therapists and correctional officers.
 For more information, call Steve Auerbach at 272-8000 or Teague Eskelsen at 533-4008.

-The Utah Food Bank has started a new program, "S.O.M.E."
+The Utah Food Bank is starting a new program, "S.O.M.E."
 (So Others May Eat).
-The program needs on-call volunteers who will be willing to collect and deliver donated food one night once a month, once a week or one time only.
+The program needs on-call volunteers who will be willing to collect and deliver donated food one night once a month, week or one-time only.
 Call Jennifer Turley at 486-2136, or leave a message at 486-2139.

 - Silver Spurs equestrian club: